Fang Weigui: Career in China

-In 2015, a third conference was organized by Fang,s focused on World Literature.
+In 2015, a third conference was organized by Fangs focused on World Literature.
 This conference, named « Sixiang yu fangfa: Hewei shijie wenxue? / Idées et méthodes : Qu'est-ce que la littérature mondiale ? / Ideas and methods : What is World Literature ? » took place at Beijing Normal University on Oct.
 16 and 17, 2015.
 Marián Gálik, Galin Tihanov, David Damrosch, Bernard Franco, Matthias Freise, Zhang Longxi, and others participated in the debate, contributing to a lively and inspiring debate.
 Their contributions were published in 2018 by Palgrave Macmillan in the book Tensions in World Literature : Between the Local and the Universal, edited and with a long introduction by Weigui Fang that reveals his dedication to an approach inspired by conceptual history as well as his universalist commitment to the dialogue between nations.
 In 2018, the contributions of the foreign and Chinese scholars discussing World Literature, world literatures, and global literature were also published by Peking University Press in Chinese, in addition to the English version published by Palgrave Macmillan.

-Subsequent to the above mentioned conference on world literature organized by Fang in 2015, two other conferences have been organized by him at BNU:
+Subsequent to the above-mentioned conference on world literature organized by Fang in 2015, two other conferences have been organized by him at BNU: